My Extra Hour

 A Plan to Break the Laws of Time on Sunday

 Longtime readers might recall an earlier version of this essay.
-I’ve revised it for The Boston Globe, where it ran in print on Sunday in the Ideas section, whose deputy editor, Kelly Horan, in her reverence for the force of the written word, demonstrates that no writer succeeds without a gifted editor.
-Yes, newspapers like The Globe still matter.
+I’ve revised it for The Boston Globe, where it ran in print on Sunday in the Ideas section, whose deputy editor, Kelly Horan, demonstrates that no writer succeeds without a gifted editor.

 As most Americans gain an extra hour next Sunday, I will set in motion my plan to defy the laws of time.